The 5 Best Budgeting Methods To Help You Afford Your Dream Life

 To make this budgeting method work, you must not take money from other envelopes to cover overspending in another budget category.

-You can make sure you’re sticking to your budget by tracking your spending in a budget planner like the Budget Boss Binder or online with Honey Money.
+Make sure you’re sticking to your budget by tracking your spending in a budget binder.

 Could using cash be the answer to all your money problems?